vadash/gwent-daily-demo/README.md

 # Features <a name="features"></a>
 Current
 * Monster deck
 * Easy to start.
-Deck costs 4k scraps
+Deck costs 3-4k scraps
 * No injecting.
 Its safer to use and harder to detect
 * Human like mouse movement
 * Random sleep timers and coordinates for clicking
+* GG after match
+* Random bot window name

 Planned
 * Casual / ranked switch
-* Random bot exe/window name
 * Auto updating
 * More decks
-* GG after match
+Random bot exe name

 # Hotkeys